Philippe Kahn: Personal life

-Kahn has four children, three of which are from his first marriage.
+Kahn has four children, Laura, Estelle, Samuel and Sophie.
 He later married Sonia Lee, with whom he has a daughter, Sophie.
 Sonia co-founded three of Kahn's companies with him: Fullpower Technologies, LightSurf and Starfish Software.

 Sailing and sports

 Philippe Kahn's focus on the environment and the outdoors led him to the sport of sailing.
-He started late, but in a few short years of going hard he won more races than most people manage in a lifetime.
-He declared, “I have to learn how to sail before I die.”
-Santa Cruz was the perfect place for his sailing activity: "I tell people, if you love sailing, you’ll love Santa Cruz."
+A comparatively late starter, he found success within a few years winning multiple races.
+He declared, "I have to learn how to sail before I die."
+As a result he found himself drawn to Santa Cruz, California: "I tell people, if you love sailing, you'll love Santa Cruz."

-Kahn's sailing team, Pegasus Racing, competes in many world championships each year around the world.
+Kahn's sailing team, Pegasus Racing, has competed in numerous international world championships.
 An offshore sailor with over 10 trans-Pacific crossings, Kahn holds the Transpac double handed (two-crewmember) record from San Francisco to Oahu, Hawaii.

 His sailing achievements also include winning the double handed division of the 2009 Transpacific Yacht Race from Los Angeles to Hawaii and setting the Transpac record at 7 days, 19 hours, beating the previous time of 10 days, 4 hours.

 Kahn's son Samuel ("Shark") also took up sailing as a boy.
 In his teenage years he had several outstanding race wins, including the 2003 Melges 24 Worlds race right after he turned 15.
 He has competed against his father.

 Lee-Kahn Foundation

 Kahn and his wife Sonia run the Lee-Kahn Foundation.
-According to the Foundation's website, it sponsors local and national non-profit organizations focused on environmental causes and works to improve access to health care, education, and the arts.
+According to the foundation's website, it sponsors local and national non-profit organizations focused on environmental causes and works to improve access to health care, education, and the arts.